d2l-ai/d2l-vi/chapter_multilayer-perceptrons/dropout_vn.md

 <!--
 Even when we have far more examples than features, deep neural networks are capable of overfitting.
 In 2017, a group of researchers demonstrated the extreme flexibility of neural networks by training deep nets on randomly-labeled images.
-Despite the absence of any true pattern linking the inputs to the outputs, they found that the neural network optimized by SGD, could label every image in the training set perfectly.
+Despite the absence of any true pattern linking the inputs to the outputs, they found that the neural network optimized by SGD could label every image in the training set perfectly.
 -->

 Ngay cả khi số mẫu nhiều hơn hẳn so với số đặc trưng, mạng nơ-ron sâu vẫn có thể quá khớp.